-- 3. Once the configuration files are updated for each particular instance CHARON-VAX/XX that's the time to run them.
+- 3. Once the configuration files are updated for each particular instance CHARON-VAX/XX / CHARON-PDP11 that's the time to run them.
 At the moment the Launcher utility does not support multi-instance running, so it is possible: - a) Run each instance from a shortcut.
-In this case a shortcut should contain a proper configuration file name for each instance as parameter. - b) Run each instance from command line.
-Open up the cmd.exe (Start->Run, type "cmd.exe", cd to the directory where CHARON-VAX/XX executables are installed, type "<name of the executable> <name of the configuration file>" and press Enter, Repeat the last actions for all the instances to be run in the same time.
+In this case a shortcut should contain a proper configuration file name for each instance as parameter. - b) Run each instance as service. - c) Run each instance from command line.
+Open up the cmd.exe (Start->Run, type "cmd.exe", cd to the directory where CHARON-VAX/XX / CHARON-PDP11 executables are installed, type "<name of the executable> <name of the configuration file>" and press Enter, Repeat the last actions for all the instances to be run in the same time.
 Note that the configuration files must be different for each one!